 2. Northern Ireland

 Not exactly British, but this accent is definitely one of the cheekiest, friendliest and hard to understand accents out there (move out the way, Scousers), but that is what makes it all so gorgeous.
+We all knew they’d be on the list of sexiest accents in the UK.
 The British Library explains that the Northern Irish accent derived from settlers coming over from Scotland, the North of England and the Midlands – thus creating this oddly beautiful combination of dialects to produce Northern Irish.
 Northern Irish English speakers tend to raise their tone at the end of an utterance, so everything sounds like a question, and they have some pretty unique phrases too, including ‘Aye’ (yes) and ‘what’s the craic?’ (what have I missed?).

 Am I biased because I was born here?
 Probably.
 But it doesn’t take away from the hidden gems of Essex – disregard your knowledge of TOWIE because these might be some of the funniest and friendliest people you will meet, especially on a night out.
 The likes of Mark Wright, Denise Van Outen and Gemma Collins are all Essex born and bred but you don’t need to be pre-warned about that before you hear the cheeky Eastern England accent that makes you feel invited, friendly and like you just really want to have a gossip with them.
 Plus, Essex is home to everything glam; if you’re looking for sexy, you have already found it here.